 Pilates is a wonderful way to regain control over your body.
 By increasing your body awareness and your confidence in what your muscles can (or cannot do), Pilates will boost your sense of wellbeing and general comfort in your day-to-day activities as a mum.

 In my Postnatal Pilates classes, I invite mums to come with their babies.
 But we do not carry the babies or use them as weights while we work out – that would be too much weight.
 But rather, the babies lie in the centre of the room, watching, observing their mums breathe and move in unison.
 This can be a very calming and soothing moment for the babies as well!
 And of course mums are welcome to stop at anytime to breastfeed or change their little one, as needed.

 Many of the Pilates exercises we do in the classes can be done at home, once you have familiarised yourself with them.
 Please do not hesitate to ask me for a list or additional explanations if you intend to exercise at home!
 I recommend doing just a short, 10-15 minute gentle workout every day to speed up the recovery and strengthening process.

 So… if you think that you would benefit from what I have just described, then… postnatal Pilates is for you!

 I recommend you take a first private Postnatal Pilates session and then join a two-person group.
-At the moment I offer two Postnatal classes per week in Prenzlauer Berg, Berlin.
+At the moment I offer Postnatal classes In small groups of 2.
 The classes are partly online partly in studio.
 Please do not hesitate to contact me for more information, or simply come for a trial class!